Embryonal rhabdomyosarcoma

 by Jason Wasserman MD PhD FRCPC

-The first diagnosis of embryonal rhabdomyosarcoma is usually made after a small sample of the tumour is removed in a procedure called a biopsy.
-The biopsy tissue is then sent to a pathologist who examines it under a microscope.
-After a pathologist makes a diagnosis of embryonal rhabdomyosarcoma, patients are often treated first with chemotherapy and/or radiation therapy followed by surgery.
+The first diagnosis of embryonal rhabdomyosarcoma is usually made after a small tumour sample is removed in a procedure called a biopsy.
+The biopsy tissue is then sent to a pathologist, who examines it under a microscope.
+After a pathologist makes a diagnosis of embryonal rhabdomyosarcoma, patients are often treated first with chemotherapy and/or radiation therapy, followed by surgery.
 The tumour is then removed completely as a resection specimen and sent to pathology for examination.

-When examined under the microscope, the tumour is made up of immature muscle cells called rhabdomyoblasts.
-The nucleus of the cell (the part that holds the genetic material of the cell) is typically small, round and hyperchromatic (dark blue).
-The nucleus of the cell may be eccentric (pushed to the side of the cell) and a small amount of pink cytoplasm (the material inside the body of the cell) may be seen beside the nucleus.
+When examined under the microscope, the tumour comprises immature muscle cells called rhabdomyoblasts.
+The nucleus (the part that holds the genetic material of the cell) is typically small, round, and hyperchromatic (dark blue).
+The nucleus may be eccentric (pushed to the side of the cell), and a small amount of pink cytoplasm (the material inside the cell’s body) may be seen beside it.

 Immunohistochemistry